openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 extend<T> Foo<T> <: I4 & I3 where T <: I2 {}
 ```

-Notably, the members exported by interface extensions are limited to those contained within the interfaces.
+Notably, the exported members of an interface extension are limited to those defined in the interface.

 <!-- compile.error -access_rules3 -->
 <!-- cfg="-p a --output-type=staticlib" -->